 Can I buy it cheaper elsewhere?

-Something you should always ask yourself, no matter what it is you’re buying.
-Saving money is about being resourceful and shopping savvy.
+This is something you should always ask yourself, no matter what it is you’re buying.
 Never buy something if you can get it at a better price elsewhere.
 It is always worth taking the time to look around at your other options before you commit.
 This is especially true if it is a big or important spend such as insurance, a holiday, or a long running commitment like a phone or car contract.

 If you feel your spending behaviour is routinely unhealthy or negative then you should read our posts about how you are sabotaging yourself with your spending habits, and maybe you could think about putting yourself on a financial detox to try and get back some control.